 What inspires you to be creative?

 Teaching is creative.
 Being led by the children and finding ways to further their learning is both exciting and energising.
 Recently, a couple of Guides led a Game Maker activity at a meeting.
-They also decided the rules - have you ever fished with one eye closed?
-At the forest, the children had enjoyed playing with the leaves, which moved on to exploring art.
-Their fun was extended the next week, when they created leaf mazes.
+They also decided the rules; have you ever fished with one eye closed?
+In the forest, the children enjoyed playing with the leaves and then moved on to exploring art.
+Their fun was extended the following week when they created leaf mazes.
 Year 3 enjoyed seeking wellies around the campus, with clues tucked inside for their final map work lesson.
 Staff have reflected on what the Christmas holidays mean to them, by exploring Stonework Play.

 If you weren’t a full-time teacher, what would your dream job be?

 I’m doing my dream job!
 I explored other options when I was made redundant, but kept coming back to children and education.
 Being part of a child’s learning is an amazing opportunity.
 I like the relationship that is built by seeing the same child every day over a sustained period of time.
 Perhaps a governess.

 What have you enjoyed most about Bucharest so far?

 The architecture of the city, alongside large green spaces and being able to cycle to work and drinking beer in the Old Town.

 Besides being a full-time teacher, you also coordinate the varied Girlguiding BSB school programme.
 How did you become involved in the Girlguiding movement?